acbart/qrmusik/README.md

 # qrmusik

+**This project has been superseded by the more-advanced and better-working project 'nfcmusik'** (https://github.com/ehansis/nfcmusik).

 *Goal:* build a simple mp3 player that is usable for toddlers, based on a raspberry pi.

 Music is started via putting a piece of cardboard with a QR code printed in front